jonassiewertsen/statamic-livewire/README.md

 ## Requirements
 - PHP 8.1
-- Laravel 10
+- Laravel 10 or 11
-- Statamic 4
+- Statamic 4 or 5

 # Support
 I love to share with the community.
 Nevertheless, it does take a lot of work, time and effort.